-Switches are available to quickly enable/disable applications.
+Switches are available to enable/disable applications quickly.

 By clicking on the description, you can quickly go to the configuration page of the corresponding application.

 Here you can see the port status of the built-in network switch, the speed of the cable connection and duplex mode.
 If a port is configured in a certain way (for connecting to ISP, IPTV Set-top box, IP phone), a special icon will be displayed on this port.
-By clicking on the name of the panel you will be redirected to the 'My networks and Wi-Fi' page (Home segment, Guest segment).
+By clicking on the name of the panel, you will be redirected to the 'My networks and Wi-Fi' page (Home segment, Guest segment).

 About the system

-This panel shows information about the router's model, its service code, KeeneticOS version, auto-update status, Keenetic's operating time, current time (synchronized with a time server automatically when connected to the Internet), CPU load, available and occupied memory.
+This panel shows information about the router's model, its service tag, KeeneticOS version, auto-update status, Keenetic's operating time, current time (synchronized with a time server automatically when connected to the Internet), CPU load, available and occupied memory.